Estimating treatment effects with competing intercurrent events in randomized controlled trials: Analyzing two phase-3 trials

-A substantial proportion of participants in both trials experienced ICEs: 218 out of 760 in one trial and 211 out of 775 in the other.
-As described in Section~\ref{sec::proposal_and_contribution}, we classify these ICEs into two categories: treatment-related ICEs (82.6\% and 84.4\% in the two trials, respectively) and treatment-unrelated ICEs (17.4\% and 15.6\%).
-We conduct separate comparisons of the 2mg and 4mg baricitinib treatment arms versus the placebo group.
 For each comparison, we apply all four estimators: $\hat\tau^{\textup{out}}$, $\hat\tau^{\textup{ipw}}$, $\hat\tau^{\textup{aug}}$, and $\hat\tau^{\textup{eif}}$.
-We use logistic regression to estimate the propensity score and outcome models, and use Cox proportional hazards regression to separately estimate the survival functions for the two types of ICEs.
+We use logistic regression to estimate the propensity score and outcome models, and use Cox proportional hazards regression to separately estimate the survival functions for the two types of IEs.
 We conduct variance estimation and inference using a nonparametric bootstrap with 500 replicates.
-Table~\ref{tab::application_result} presents the resulting point estimates, their estimated standard errors, and corresponding $p$-values.
+Table~\ref{tab::application_result} presents the resulting point estimates, bootstrap standard errors, $p$-values, and 95\% confidence intervals.
+We did not apply a formal multiplicity adjustment in this data analysis because the comparisons are presented primarily for descriptive and methodological illustration rather than as a confirmatory family of hypothesis tests.